-Copyright © 2015 General Conference of Seventh-day Adventists 12501 Old Columbia Pike Silver Spring, MD 20904 his presentation is shared for educational urposes only.
-The content, graphics, and ictures of each slide and the whole resentation, including this page, must be ept intact if shared with other entities.
-Thank to for using and sharing in a responsible hanner.
+Copyright © 2015 General Conference of Seventh-day Adventists 12501 Old Columbia Pike Silver Spring, MD 20904

+This presentation is shared for educational purposes only.
+The content, graphics, and pictures of each slide and the whole presentation, including this page, must be keept intact if shared with other entities.
+Thank you for using and sharing in a responsible manner.